Skip to main content

 Mucinex D comes only as an oral tablet.
 This could be a problem if you have trouble swallowing pills.

-4. Mucinex D isn’t recommended for children under 12
+4. Mucinex D isn’t recommended for children under age 12

-Mucinex D’s OTC label provides dosage information only for adolescents age 12 and older.
-This is because it contains a higher dose than what’s considered safe for kids younger than 12 years old.
+Mucinex D’s OTC label provides dosage information only for adults and adolescents ages 12 and older.
+This is because Mucinex D contains doses of guaifenesin and pseudoephedrine that are higher than what’s considered safe for kids younger than age 12.

 5. Mucinex D is kept behind the pharmacy counter